Common barbel: As food

 Many authors have noted the highly toxic nature of barbel roe when eaten by humans, including Dame Juliana Berners and Charles David Badham.
 Badham relates the experience of Italian physician Antonio Gazius, who, he says, "took two boluses, and thus describes his sensations: 'At first I felt no inconvenience, but some hours having elapsed, I began to be disagreeably affected, and as my stomach swelled, and could not be brought down again by anise or carminatives, I was soon in a state of great depression and distress.'
 His countenance was pallid, like a man in a swoon, deadly coldness ensued, violent cholera and vomiting came after until the roe was passed, and then he became all right."

+The use of barbel roe as a poison is mentioned in Nostradamus Les Prophéties, century VII, 24 :

 Despite the risks associated with eating barbel roe, several notable cookery authors have included recipes for barbel in their books.
 Mrs Beeton, for example, writes that they are in season in the winter months, and suggests simmering them with port and herbs.
+Also, in The Illustrated London Cookery Book by Frederick Bishop.

 Recreational importance

 The common barbel is a popular sport fish throughout its range, long prized by anglers for its power and stamina.
 Izaak Walton noted that "he will often break both rod and line if he proves to be a big one ... the Barbel affords an angler choice sport, being a lusty and a cunning fish; so lusty and cunning as to endanger the breaking of the angler's line, by running his head forcibly towards any covert, or hole, or bank, and then striking at the line, to break it off, with his tail".

 Barbel fishing is especially popular in the UK, where it reaches a weight of over 9 kg.
 A fish of more than 4.5 kg is considered to be of specimen size.
-Famous UK barbel rivers include the Hampshire Avon, Dorset Stour, Trent, Kennet, Wye, Severn, and Great Ouse.
+Famous UK barbel rivers include the Hampshire Avon, Dorset Stour, Trent, Kennet, Wye, River Severn at Bewdley, River Loddon near Reading and Great Ouse.
 Several angling societies exist in the UK which specifically promote the pursuit and conservation of the species, including the Barbel Society and the Barbel Catchers Club.
 Barbel conservation is important, for although populations appear robust in some larger river systems, localised populations can be vulnerable to environmental factors.
 For example, the relatively small River Wensum in the county of Norfolk was of national importance to barbel anglers from the 1970s until the early 2000s, at one time producing the British record fish.
 But in recent years the reintroduction of otters in the river catchment (together with siltation of spawning gravels) has had a devastating effect on the barbel population as they are easy to catch in the shallow, clear river.
 Now only a fragmented population remains, and barbel may be on their way to local extinction.